gerardpslowey/college_modules/README.md

-# Files realted to various college modules I have studied
+# Files related to various college modules I have studied